bentefay/blog/applicative-instance-for-compose.md

   pure :: a -> Compose f g a
   (<*>) :: Compose f g (a -> b) -> Compose f g a -> Compose f g b
 ```

+There isn't much going on, right?
+Just some `Compose`, `f`, `g, `a` and `b`.

-I was in agony for what felt like a brain-melting hour before my colleague put me out of my misery, by solving the hardest part for me.
+Well, I was in agony for what felt like a brain-melting hour before my colleague put me out of my misery and solved the hardest part for me.

  `pure` is easy enough.
 We just need to put `a` in a `g` and then in an `f`. `g` and `f` are `Applicatives`, so we can call `pure`  on each `Applicative` and then wrap the result in `Compose`:
 ```